James D. Rice

 Patrick Henry Writing Fellow, 2010-2011

-Historian, musicologist and author Ned Sublette spent the academic year 2010-2011 in residence at Washington College, continuing work on a groundbreaking history of what he has labeled the “American slave coast:” the mid-Atlantic port cities that supplied a steady flow of laborers to the slave markets of the Deep South.
-Sublette’s book will be the first to explore this region as an actual slave coast, similar in character and function, if not in scale, to the West African coast.
-During his year in Chestertown, Sublette gave two public performances/readings, and co-taught a course, “Cuba and Its Music,” with Assistant Professor of Music Kenneth Schweitzer.
+Historian, musicologist and author Ned Sublette spent his fellowship working on a groundbreaking history of what he has labeled the “American slave coast:” the mid-Atlantic port cities that supplied a steady flow of laborers to the slave markets of the Deep South.
+Sublette’s book will be the first to explore this region as an actual slave coast, similar in character and function to the West African coast.
+While in Chestertown, Sublette gave two public performances and co-taught a course, “Cuba and Its Music,” with Assistant Professor of Music Kenneth Schweitzer.

 David O. Stewart